-If you are disabled and no longer able to work, Social Security Disability might be there to assist you.
-You may apply for Social Security benefits quickly online, however, 64% of initial applications were denied in 2008.
-You want help; you do not want to become a statistic by becoming someone who loses their case.
-Hiring a committed Social Security Disability attorney to represent you in your claim, from the beginning, increases your odds of approval.
-A lawyer will work to gather medical records, consult with your doctors and file the initial application for benefits.
+If you are disabled and no longer able to work, Social Security Disability is your financial safety net.
+You can apply for Social Security yourself, however, 65% of initial applications are denied.
+You need help!
+Do not become a statistic.
+Hiring our committed Social Security Disability attorneys to represent you in your claim, from the beginning, increases your odds of winning.
+Our lawyers will work to gather medical records, consult with your doctors, and file the initial application for benefits.

 If you have already filed for Social Security Disability and have been denied, there is no time to waste.
-An experienced Social Security lawyer will be an invaluable resource at the Reconsideration level and Administrative Law Judge hearing stage.
-Your attorney may request an on the record determination before a hearing, represent you at the hearing and if needed, file an appeal though the Appeals Council or in Federal Court.
+Our experienced Social Security lawyers will be an invaluable resource at the Reconsideration and Administrative Law Judge hearing levels.
+Our attorneys may request an on the record determination before a hearing, represent you at the hearing and if needed, file an appeal with the Appeals Council or in Federal Court.

 No matter what stage your Social Security claim is at, the goal is to win the case and receive disability benefits.
 Even though you may be suffering and struggling with your medical condition, the burden of proof in a Social Security Disability claim rests on your shoulders.
-Contact nationally recognized Social Security Disability expert, Houston attorneys Rolnick & Hengst today for a free consultation.
-As a Social Security Disability attorney who has represented hundreds of applicants in the disability process, Mr. Rolnick can help alleviate that burden while navigating your claim through the lengthy disability approval process.
+Contact the nationally recognized Social Security Disability experts, Rolnick & Hengst today for a free consultation.
+As Social Security Disability attorneys who have represented thousands of applicants in the disability process, Rolnick & Hengst can help alleviate that burden while navigating your claim through the lengthy disability approval process.

 The process requires an application with accompanying medical documentation and proof of disability.
-The determination for eligibility has 5 steps,
+The determination for eligibility has 5 steps or questions:

-- Are you working?
-If you work and make $1000 or more per month, you normally won’t be considered for disability.
+If you work and make $1090 or more per month, you normally won’t be considered for disability.

 If your condition interferes with basic work related activities then you can be considered for disability.